Natural Disasters

 I feel on top of the world: Ramadan just started.
 The Mahmoudiyah Canal glistens in the moon light.
 It is crammed with ships.
 Ali Samra, who has a special gift for remembering people’s names, picks us, kids, up to go from house to house bringing seasonal greetings to everyone.
 We sing in unison to the beat of his drum.
 We may not qualify for assembling a great symphony orchestra, but at least, we are having fun.

 We kick off the day by meeting in front of the mosque to play in the water coming from the outdoor faucet installed between two palm trees.
 My grandfather, Abdel Razaq, whose appearance matches that of the typical eighty-year-old who has squeezed the most out of life, always to be seen covering his chrome dome with a checkered skull cap, comes prancing by.
 He doesn’t use his walking stick during Ramadan.
 He claims to feel rejuvenated by the sense of joy floating in the air.
-Word has it he has cheated death not once, but several ...Read more
+Word has it he has cheated death not once, but ...Read more

 An Art Like Any Other